Carol Fowler Durham: Background

-Durham was born on September 8, 1954 in Laurinburg, North Carolina to Henry and Marie Fowler.
+Durham was born on September 8, 1954 in Laurinburg, North Carolina, to Henry and Marie Fowler.
 She was the oldest of two children and they grew up in Rockfish, North Carolina.

-Durham’s father died when she was 13 years old after eight years with Scleroderma.
-He died in the VA Hospital in Fayetteville, North Carolina and Durham was inspired by the nurses who provided care to her father.
+Durham's father died when she was 13 years old after eight years with scleroderma.
+He died in the VA hospital in Fayetteville, North Carolina, and Durham was inspired by the nurses who provided care to her father.
 That is what led to her interest in pursuing a career in nursing.

 Early education and career

-Durham attended Hoke County High School in Raeford, NC where she graduated in 1972.
+Durham attended Hoke County High School in Raeford, North Carolina, where she graduated in 1972.

 In 1976, Durham graduated with a Bachelor of Science in Nursing from Western Carolina University in Cullowhee, North Carolina.
 Following graduation, Durham worked as a staff nurse at CJ Harris Hospital in Sylva, North Carolina.
-Durham moved to Raleigh, North Carolina where she worked as a Coronary Care Unit nurse at Rex Hospital.
+Durham moved to Raleigh, North Carolina, where she worked as a coronary care unit nurse at Rex Hospital.

 Durham worked as a research data technician at the University of North Carolina at Chapel Hill School of Nursing while working on her Master of Science in Nursing.
 Following her graduation in 1982, Durham began as an instructor in the UNC School of Nursing while working in cardiac rehabilitation and patient educator at the non-profit Orange Cardiovascular Foundation.